 Pamela A. Simek has been employed by the Association since 1995 when she was hired as an Administrative Assistant in the Williston office.
 In 1997, she became Assistant Treasurer and Personnel Coordinator.
 In 2003, Ms. Simek assumed the position of Controller and in June 2014, she was named Acting Chief Financial Officer and Corporate Treasurer.
 In November 2014 she assumed the position of Senior Vice President/Chief Financial Officer.
-In September 2020, Ms. Simek voluntarily stepped back from the position of Chief Financial Officer and became the Association's Corporate Secretary and Project Manager.
-She serves on the CoBank Welfare Benefits Committee.
+In September 2020, Ms.

+Simek voluntarily stepped back from the position of Chief Financial Officer and became the Association's Corporate Secretary and Project Manager.
+She served on the CoBank Welfare Benefits Committee until December 31, 2021.
 Ms. Simek holds a B.S. in Accounting and a B.A. in History from Trinity College.
-In 2010, she graduated from the Farm Credit Council Services Leadership Development Program Level 1, and in 2013 attended the Gettysburg Leadership Experience.
+Ms. Simek will retire on April 8, 2022.